slainless/audio-biometric-nodes/README.md

 so we are using 32 bits per sample in the configuration.

 Each sample needs to be shifted and then written to the buffer.
-The recording process is also not that straightforward since the system is ran on top of bare ESP32 without PSRAM so it needs to write to flash first before sending the audio.
+The recording process is also not that straightforward since the system is ran on top of bare ESP32 without PSRAM so ~~it needs to write to flash first before sending the audio~~.

-The resulting audio is a Mono 16KHz sampled 24-bit WAV.
+The resulting audio is a Mono 8KHz sampled 24-bit WAV.

 ### Audio Transmission

-Since the audio is stored in flash, the upload process is also done in chunking fashion, reading and sending 512 bytes per transmission.
+~~Since the audio is stored in flash, the upload process is also done in chunking fashion, reading and sending 512 bytes per transmission.~~

+The upload process is done while recording so this is probably only feasible in local network, or assuming the WiFi interface store the buffer in flash fd.
+Obviously, chunking is the only way to transmit the audio.

 Some simple protocol is defined to allow this method of communication.
 So, the recorder will send chunks and the server will reassemble those chunks and do processing on it.